vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/drop-tag-syntax.md

 Please refer to [Index Documentation](index.md) on details about index.

 You can use the `If EXISTS` keywords when dropping tags.
-This keyword automatically detects if the corresponding tag exists.
+These keywords automatically detect if the corresponding tag exists.
 If it exists, it will be deleted.
 Otherwise, no tag is deleted.

 A vertex can have either only one tag (types) or multiple tags (types).